smartclean/smartclean.github.io/docs/vcs_settings.md

   - *This setting controls the rate at which Work Orders are created for a Location.*
     - When a Work Order is created for a Location, all work orders are blocked from being created for this duration after the last work order was created.
     - The purpose of the setting is to prevent too many work orders from being repeatedly created for a location.
+    - By default, this is set to 15 minutes, and can be configured.

 ### Settings affecting Work Order generation for specific Solutions
 *Solution specific settings will allow you to configure the criteria for generation of Work Orders for that Solution.*